Before you submit your application

 Checks on personnel

-The Home Office carry out checks in order to ensure that your group and your lead sponsor are fit to resettle a vulnerable family.
+The Home Office carry out checks against their records and against the police national computer, or its equivalent in Northern Ireland in order to ensure that your Community Sponsorship Group and your lead sponsor are fit to resettle a vulnerable family.
 This is an important part of protecting the resettled families.

-If the information obtained via these checks suggests that your group or your lead sponsor are not fit to assume the responsibility of resettling a vulnerable family then the Home Office may refuse your application.
+If the information obtained via these checks suggests that your Group or your lead sponsor are not fit to assume the responsibility of resettling a vulnerable family then the Home Office may refuse your application.